mortar-works/mortar-website/src/site/use-cases/young people.md

 pageImage: maxed03.jpg
 homepageImage: maxed03.jpg
 description: |-
-  The What Works directory assess the needs of young people at risk of exclusion and improves the quality and success of referral.
-The platform uses a tailored combination of both Hoop'd and our Triage Tool and is being trialled to support educational professionals in Cheshire and Gloucestershire.
+  Mortar is improving the quality and success of referral for young people at risk of exclusion in partnership with Social Finance.
+The platform utilises a tailored user-triage system to support educational professionals in their assessment of young people's needs.

 order: 3
 ---